enasequence/read_docs/cli_02.md

 - PLATFORM: The sequencing platform
 - MINGAPLENGTH: Minimum length of consecutive Ns to be considered a gap (optional)
 - MOLECULETYPE: 'genomic DNA', 'genomic RNA' or 'viral cRNA' (optional)
+- DESCRIPTION: Free text description of the genome assembly (optional)

 Please see further below for validation rules affecting some of these fields.